 Choose a course from the table below

-Grant writing is the method by which many nonprofit, educational, and community organizations secure external funding in order to provide needed services to the community.
-In this course, students will explore the basic skills needed for nonresearch grant writing including project development, identifying potential funding sources, developing a needs statement and creating goals and objectives for projects, preparing and justifying a budget, identifying appropriate methods to evaluate a project, and writing an executive summary.
-In their course assignments students will be able to to directly apply what they are reading and discussing by writing a full grant proposal based on an actual Request for Proposal (RFP).
+Grant writing is a highly marketable skill that requires many nonprofit, educational, and community organizations to secure external funding in order to provide needed services to the community.
+In this course, students will explore the basic skills needed for grant writing including identifying potential funding sources, creating objectives and a need statement, preparing and justifying a budget, identifying appropriate assessment plans, and writing an executive summary.
+Course assignments will allow students to directly apply what they are reading and discussing by writing a full grant proposal based on an actual Request for Proposal (RFP).
+RESI 8401.)

 Choose a course from the table below